 In his pitruvachan held on 24th October 2012, Sadguru Aniruddha Bapu explained the true significance of Vijayadashami – ‘Seemolanghan’.
 ‘Seemolanghan’ means crossing your boundaries.
 This does not mean that one should break morals and values.
 But the true meaning of ‘Seemolanghan’ is expanding limits.

 This day is extremely crucial for increasing our capabilities and strength.
 On Vijayadashami, poojan (worship) of Goddess Saraswati is performed in the morning while that of tools and weapons is performed in the evening.
-It implies knowledge and science being worshipped on this day.
+It implies knowledge and science is worshipped on this day.
 What is the purpose of this?
 It is done to enhance one’s finesse and coherence.
-Vijayadashami or Dassera is a significant day in this aspect and thus, Shree Aniruddha Upasana Foundation celebrates it with great fervour.
+Vijayadashami or Dassera is a significant day in this aspect, and thus, Shree Aniruddha Upasana Foundation celebrates it with great fervour.

-On this day, all shraddhavans perform the ‘Vijayopasana’ as per the guidance of Sadguru Aniruddha.
+On this day, all Shraddhavans perform the ‘Vijayopasana’ as per the guidance of Sadguru Aniruddha.
 It is on this day that the weapons which are a part of the ‘Ancient Indian Martial Arts’, that are being revived by Sadguru Aniruddha are worshipped.
 These weapons include the ‘Mudgal’, ‘Fari’, ‘Gada’(Mace), ‘Jodkathi’, ‘Lathi’, ‘Kathi’, etc.

 The Dassera Upasana:

 The mantra, ‘Om Samarthyasindhu Mahabalotkata Shree Aniruddhaya Namah |’- and gajar of Shree Swami Samarth of Akkalkot is chanted along with other hymns.